 Value is best stated in customers’ words and proven by their actions.
 It’s important to evaluate the product or service from the customer’s point of view.
 Companies can learn what their customers value by asking for their feedback via polls, surveys, and interviews.

 There are three critical management tasks of any business:

-The value stream refers to all the actions needed to bring the product/service through the tasks described above.
-Identifying the value stream involves clarifying the value stream process and eliminating any process that doesn’t add value.
+Identifying the value stream includes eliminating any process that doesn’t add value.
 Value stream mapping is an important step because it saves costs, cuts wastes, and ensures faster delivery.

 Here project managers break down the process into stories, remove bottlenecks, redistribute the workload, reshuffle production steps, and address employee needs so that it’s in their best interest to make value flow.

-One of the biggest advantages of getting flow right is that the time required to create your service or product falls dramatically.
-Products that usually might take months to create can be ready in weeks.
+One of the biggest advantages of getting flow right is that products that usually take months to create can be ready in weeks.

 For projects, this means reduced inventory and work in progress, which in turn reduces waste and generates value.

 As companies specify the value, identify the value stream, create continuous flow, and let customers pull value, the need for continuous improvement arises, and this is the heart of perfection.

 Perfection is a continuous process and integrating constant improvement efforts into your value creation will optimize team performance, ensure project quality, and generate value.

 Adopting lean management has created several advantages for companies across different industries.
 Here are some common advantages of a lean model: